James Patton Anderson: American Civil War

-Just prior to the start of the American Civil War, Anderson was appointed a captain in the Florida Militia on January 11, 1861.
+Just prior to the start of the American Civil War, Anderson was appointed a captain of the Jefferson Rifles in the Florida Militia on January 11, 1861.
 Soon after Florida's secession, Anderson was one of three deputies (delegates) from Florida to the Provisional Congress of the Confederate States, beginning February 4 and resigned on May 2.
 He accepted a commission as the Colonel of the 1st Florida Infantry on April 1, and initially served under Braxton Bragg in Pensacola.
 There he commanded the 2nd Brigade in the Army of Pensacola from October 12 to January 27, 1862.

 He was promoted to the rank of Brigadier general on February 10, 1862, and was assigned to the Western Theater, commanding a brigade in the Battle of Shiloh in April.
 He fought with the Army of Tennessee during the battles of Perryville, Stones River, Chickamauga, and Chattanooga, before being promoted to Major general on February 17, 1864.

-After briefly serving as commander of the Confederate District of Florida, Anderson returned to the field in July 1864 during the Atlanta Campaign.
+After briefly serving as commander of the Confederate District of Florida, Anderson returned to the field in July 1864 during the Atlanta campaign.
 He led a division in Leonidas Polk's Corps in the Army of Tennessee at the battles of Ezra Church, Utoy Creek, and in the early stages of the Battle of Jonesboro before suffering a serious jaw wound on the evening of August 31.
 Temporarily unfit for duty, he was relieved of his command and sent home to Monticello.

-He later returned to duty in April 1865 during the Carolinas Campaign, against his physicians' orders, and served with his men for the remainder of the war until their surrender to federal forces at Greensboro, North Carolina, in the spring of 1865.
+He later returned to duty in April 1865 during the Carolinas campaign, against his physicians' orders, and served with his men for the remainder of the war until their surrender to federal forces at Greensboro, North Carolina, in the spring of 1865.
 He was paroled on May 1, and would be pardoned by the U.S. Government on December 2, 1866.